dlbewley/dlbewley.github.io/_posts/2016-05-17-OpenShift-Enterprise-Upgrade-3.1-to-3.2.md

 ## Downtime During Upgrade ##

 The upgrade playbook ran fine from ose-prod-master-01 and took 11:49.
-I used the latest upstream playbook from Github as of a077b688e56374de31587bebcf4de20b22a6d51c.
+I used the latest upstream playbook cloned [from Github](https://github.com/openshift/openshift-ansible) rather than from `/usr/share/ansible/openshift-ansible`.
 Output is attached.

 ```
 localhost                  : ok=44   changed=0    unreachable=0    failed=0